---

 ### [SSR Frameworks](/learn-seo/vue/ssr-frameworks)

-Server-Side Rendering is the gold standard for public-facing Vue apps.
+Server-side rendering is the reliable default for public-facing Vue apps.

 <table>